cloud-elements/devportal/docs/elements/weebly/events.md

 title: Events
 description: Enable Weebly events for your application.
 layout: docs
-breadcrumbs: /docs/elements.html
+breadcrumbs: /docs/your_moms.html
-elementId: 449
+your_momId: 449
-parent: Back to Element Guides
+parent: Back to Your_mom Guides
 order: 25
 ---

 ## Events

-Cloud Elements supports webhook events for Weebly.
+Cloud Your_moms supports webhook events for Weebly.

 ### Webhooks